-Services that are covered for you What you must pay when you get these services Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-For cost-sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
+Services that are covered for you What you must pay when you get these services decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).) limitations for continuous glucose monitors. ^{††} For cost-sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
+Coverage includes fitting. \$0 copayment or 20% coinsurance for each pair of Medicare-covered therapeutic shoes.^{††} You pay these amounts until you reach the out-of-pocket maximum. \$0 copayment for Medicarecertain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
-Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment or 20% coinsurance for each pair of Medicare-covered therapeutic shoes.^{††} You pay these amounts until you reach the out-of-pocket maximum. \$0 copayment for Medicare- covered benefits.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Follow- up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. covered benefits.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this \$0 copayment or 20% coinsurance for Medicare- covered benefits. ^{††} document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
+Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment or 20% coinsurance, every time you get covered equipment or supplies. ^{††} We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at myuhc.com/communityplan. \$0 copayment or 20% coinsurance for Medicare- covered benefits.^{††} Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment or 20% coinsurance, every time you get covered equipment or supplies.^{††} Your cost-sharing will not change after being enrolled for 36 months.
-If prior to enrolling in our plan you had made 36 months of rental payment for oxygen
+The most recent list of suppliers is available on our website at myuhcadvantage.com.
+Your cost-sharing will not change after being enrolled for 36 months.